openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 **License**: [GFDL 1.2](http://www.gnu.org/licenses/old-licenses/fdl-1.2.html)

-â€
+”

-Build Service Statistics.Â Statistics can found at [Buildservice](http://build.opensuse.org)
+Build Service Statistics.
+Statistics can found at [Buildservice](http://build.opensuse.org)

 #### ![Header Picture](http://saigkill.homelinux.net/images/GNOME-foot.jpg)GNOME Team

-â€œ
+“

           [Garrett LeSage: Adwaita (GNOME 3 theme) for Chrome](http://linuxart.com/log/archives/2011/05/31/adwaita-gnome-3-theme-for-chrome/)

 Like many of you, I split my time between two excellent browsers: [Firefox](http://firefox.com/) and [Chrome](http://google.com/chrome).
-Neither feels really all so native in [GNOME3](http://gnome.org/) â€”although Firefox, as it mimics GTK+2 by default, fits in just a little
+Neither feels really all so native in [GNOME3](http://gnome.org/) —although Firefox, as it mimics GTK+2 by default, fits in just a little
           better.
 Every time I started Chrome, however, I felt a bit frustrated with how much of a sore thumb it stuck out and decided to do something about it.

 Notes:

-  * Chromeâ€™s theming isnâ€™t too flexible, so the
-              tabs are probably about as close as theyâ€™re going to get.
+  * Chrome’s theming isn’t too flexible, so the tabs are probably about as close as they’re going to get.

   * Due to [a bug in Chrome](http://code.google.com/p/chromium/issues/detail?id=57292), custom scrollbars do not work in iframes.
 I have made a workaround (thanks to CSS :not() magic) so that you still will have scrollbars whenever iframes need them.
 (This matters quite a bit for some web apps, such as Google Mail.)

-  * Thereâ€™s [a bug in some builds of Chromium](http://code.google.com/p/chromium/issues/detail?id=81701) that prevent it from accessing the Chrome Web
+  * There’s [a bug in some builds of Chromium](http://code.google.com/p/chromium/issues/detail?id=81701) that prevent it from accessing the Chrome Web
               Store.
 The issue tracker mentions some work-around, and future builds openSUSE builds of Chromium will have the fix soon.

-  * Iâ€™ve released the git repos of each on github: [adwaita-chrome](https://github.com/garrett/adwaita-chrome) and [adwaita-chrome-scrollbar](https://github.com/garrett/adwaita-chrome-scrollbar)
+  * I’ve released the git repos of each on github: [adwaita-chrome](https://github.com/garrett/adwaita-chrome) and [adwaita-chrome-scrollbar](https://github.com/garrett/adwaita-chrome-scrollbar)

-Unfortunately, I havenâ€™t spent the time to make Firefox fit in a little better.
+Unfortunately, I haven’t spent the time to make Firefox fit in a little better.
 It
           would take a bit more effort.
 [Hopefully the Firefox GTK+3 port](https://bugzilla.mozilla.org/show_bug.cgi?id=627699) is coming along nicely? (:

 (Alternatively, someone would score some huge hero points by making Adwaita for GTK+2
           resemble the GTK+3 version, instead of Clearlooks.
 This would also make other GTK+2 theme using apps fit in a bit better too, such as LibreOffice.)

-â€
+”

 #### ![Header Picture](http://saigkill.homelinux.net/images/Kde-logo.jpg)KDE Team

-â€œ
+“

-[Sebastian KÃ¼gler: Iâ€™m
+[Sebastian Kügler: I’m
           going to Randa](http://vizzzion.org/blog/2011/05/im-going-to-randa/)

-Tonight Iâ€™ll board a sleeper train which will get me to Randa, Switzerland by tomorrow
+Tonight I’ll board a sleeper train which will get me to Randa, Switzerland by tomorrow
           morning.
-Iâ€™m travelling to that small village in the Swiss Alps to participate in the [Platform11 sprint](http://community.kde.org/KDE_Core/Platform_11).
+I’m travelling to that small village in the Swiss Alps to participate in the [Platform11 sprint](http://community.kde.org/KDE_Core/Platform_11).

 What is this platform11 sprint about?
-(Randaâ€™s trainstation only has 2 platforms, one
+(Randa’s trainstation only has 2 platforms, one
           towards Zermatt, one towards Visp.
-Thatâ€™s probably not it.)
+That’s probably not it.)
 The wiki page about the sprint makes it more clear, however:

-â€œ
+“

 To examine the current state and near future of the KDE Platform (kdelibs and
             kdebase-runtime), particularly as it relates to the growing usage of it in new contexts such